MileHacker Logo

 Cuenca Castilla La Mancha, Spain Travel Guide

-The historic city center is about 946 meters (3,104 feet) above sea level.
+The historic city center is about 946 meters (3,104 feet) at an elevation of.
 City coordinates are approximately 40.07° N, 2.13° W. This central Spanish position offers accessibility from Madrid and Valencia, yet has a distinct regional character.
 The terrain means visitors should prepare for walks with inclines and stairs when exploring the old town.
 The dramatic the river basins offer scenic walks and feature Cuenca’s iconic cliffside architecture.

 Geographic Features